 Heightened Fighter and Magic User Classes

 For those characters who belong to the Fighter and Magic User classes, the title system works slightly different.
-Only when the their three Heightened Skills are at an average of 103 will the title of “Legendary” be granted.
-Once their skills are at an average of 105 (completely trained) will they achieve the title of “Ancient”.
+Only when the their three Heightened Skills are at an average of 103 will the title of “Elder” be granted.
+Once their skills are at an average of 105 (completely trained) will they achieve the title of “Legendary”.